 In recent years, odd shoes have become something of a fashion trend.
 Celebrities and influencers have been spotted wearing mismatched pairs of shoes, and major brands like Adidas, Puma, Nike, and New Balance have released odd-numbered shoe collections.
 But are the trends coming back to wearing odd shoes?

 There’s no doubt that odd shoes are having a moment.
 But it’s important to note that the trend is far from new.
-In fact, odd shoes have been around for centuries.
+Odd shoes have been around for centuries.
 The odd shoe trend gained popularity in the early 2000s, driven by celebrities like Britney Spears and Christina Aguilera.
 And while the trend has come and gone over the years, it seems to be making a comeback in 2020.

 So, are odd shoes here to stay?
 It’s hard to say.
-Trends come and go all the time, and only time will tell if odd shoes are here to stay or if they’re just a passing fad.
-But one thing is for sure which is odd shoes are definitely having a moment right now.
+Trends come and go all the time, and only time will tell if odd shoes are here to stay or if they’re just a fad.
+But one thing is for sure which is odd shoes are having a moment right now.

 While there are many approaches out there, the most talked about belief is that athletes wear odd-colored shoes to create a confident level of distraction for their opponents.
 This theory has been tested and proven in several studies.
 One study even found that when basketball players were asked to count the number of times an opponent wearing mismatched shoes passed the ball, they performed poorer than those who weren’t asked to count anything.
 So, next time you see your favorite athlete sporting some mismatched-colored sneakers, now you know why.